ShivamBhaiPatel/shivambhaipatel/README.md

 ### <div align="center">I'm Shivam, a full-time full-stack freelance developer 👨‍💻 working since 2021🚀</div>

 ## 👩‍💻 About me

+- 🔭 I’m currently looking for a job.

 - 🌱 I’m currently learning Generative AI and Kubernetes.

-- 🔭 I’m currently looking for a job.

-- ❓ Ask me about anything related to React and spring-boot related technologies
+- ❓ Ask me about anything related to React and spring-boot technologies.

-- ⚡ Fun fact: I use tabs over spaces
 <br/>